pesu-dev/auth-link-portal/README.md

 The bot is built with security and privacy in mind, ensuring safe and effective community management while maintaining user confidentiality.

+me
 ## Getting Started

 ### For Users

 This is currently active in the [PESU Discord Server](https://discord.gg/eZ3uFs2).
-You can click on the first messsge in `#welcome`
+You can click on the first message in `#welcome`

 Using this, will redirect you to a site where you can login via Discord and then you will be authenticated